mgechev/blog.mgechev.com/content/story/_index.md

       <section>
         <img src="/images/story/graduate.jpg">
         <p>
-          Later this year, I was awarded with a plaque and announced as leader of the course because of my achievements in information technologies, astronomy and physics, martial arts, tennis, and mathematics.
+          Later this year, I was awarded a plaque and announced as leader of the course because of my achievements in information technologies, astronomy, and physics, martial arts, tennis, and mathematics.
         </p>
         <p>
           During my speech...that was the first time I had to talk in front of a few hundreds of people.